pechorin/u-keymapper.vim/README.md

-# u-keymapper.vim — Universal keymapper for vim and neovim
+# u-keymapper.vim — universal keymapper for vim and neovim

 - Bind your **keybindings** to vim and nvim at the same time (with nvim additional features like keymap description)
 - Define **keygroups** for better configuration organization and integration with which-key.nvim